Long Island Personal Injury Lawyer

 Additionally, you can obtain compensation for non-economic losses.
 The best examples of these damages are your pain, suffering, and mental anguish.
 Due to the unique circumstances in every personal injury case, it is almost impossible to determine precisely how much your case may be worth.
 Our Long Island personal injury lawyers can help you understand what you may recover in your lawsuit.

 Compensation is based on your calculation of damages.
 You can calculate your damages by keeping thorough records of all your expenses stemming from your personal injury.
-Non-economic damages may be added in also, but they must be assessed differently.
+Non-economic damages should also be accounted for, but they must be assessed differently.
 Non-economic damages are more subjective and are usually based on how they impact your daily life.

 Accurate damages calculation is crucial.
 If you lose track of certain expenses and forget to add them to your damages, they might not be able to be claimed later.
 You should speak to an attorney about your damages so you can comb through all your expenses since the accident and maximize your compensation.